MINGxe/Mings-Weather-/Development plan.md

  Retrieve weather data for given location. [handling variable input, input parsing] Print weather data for the right location. [handling variable output] Implement an optional argument where the user can specify a location with the command (e.g. --location=sydney), so that the command doesn't need to prompt for one. [libraries, input parsing]

+ Future development
  Optionally print more weather data (e.g. precipitation).
  Add more sophisticated options, e.g. choosing temperature meter. [input parsing, conditional algorithm, numeric conversion algorithm]

- Functionality 2: Show weather on any given date
+ Functionality 2: Show tempreture on any given date

  Amend check-weather to include an option --date that the user can input a valid date into. [input parsing] Amend check-weather to retrieve weather data for the date specified, or today if not specified. [handling variable input]

- Functionality 3: Show a history of weather checks
+ Functionality 3: Show a history of tempreture checks

  Amend check-weather to save the weather result to a file each time it is run. [file writing] Improve check-weather to save a new file each time, but limit the saved results to a maximum of 5 (removing the oldest if limit is reached).
 [FIFO queues]